vegaprotocol/specs/specs/0025-governance.md

 There will be no explicit link between the first proposal and the replacement one.

 ## Vote for a proposal
-Users of the vega platform will be able to vote for or against a proposal.
+Users of the vega platform will be able to vote for or against a proposal, assuming they have more than 0 tokens.
 This action is binary:
  - a user can either say yes to a proposal
  - or no

-A user can vote as many time as needed, only the last vote will be accounted for in the final decision for the proposal.
+A user can vote as many times as needed, only the last vote will be accounted for in the final decision for the proposal.

 # Reference-level explanation